Secure-Embedded-Systems/woot2025-GlitchGluck/example2/README.md

   Contains the fault-free simulation setup.
 This folder includes scan state documentation and the construction of the Dynamic State Transition Graph (DSTG).

 - `fault-1st/`
   Contains the fault testbench and results from the first injected fault experiment.
-This setup introduces a single fault into the simulation and captures its effect on processor behavior.
+This setup introduces a single fault into the simulation.

 - `fault-2nd/`
   Contains the fault testbench and results from the second injected fault experiment.
-This setup includes both the first fault and an additional second fault, allowing analysis of compound fault effects.
+This setup includes both the first fault and the second fault into the simulation.